Soil Minerals and Soil Prescriptions for Organic Gardeners

 Instructions for taking a soil sample:

 You only need to send 1 cup of soil, approximately 8 ounces (225 grams).
 The goal is to get a representative sample of your soil 6" (15cm) deep.
 This is the aerobic zone where most root growth and nutrient exchange happens.
-You want to take several samples of the area and mix them together.
+You will want to take several samples of the area and mix them together.
 As a rule, you would take six to ten samples of any area that you are going to treat the same, while avoiding strange or unusual areas or sampling them separately for a separate test.
-Clear the surface area of loose duff and organic matter before you take your sample.
+Clear the surface area of loose duff, rocks and organic matter before you take your sample.
 Dig a hole six to eight inches deep with an ordinary shovel, then take a thin slice straight down along one side of the hole.
 This slice is your soil sample.
 Use a clean shovel to do the digging.

 Take as many samples as you think necessary and mix them together thoroughly in a plastic or stainless steel container, removing large roots, stones, or chunks of organic matter, then take about one cup of this mixed sample and place it in a clean plastic or heavy paper bag to send to the soil testing laboratory.
 If the soil is extremely wet when you take the sample, spread it out in a warm place and let it dry until it can be handled without leaving mud on your hands.